-Another interesting way to attack this problem is to look at it from the point of view of conformal transformations.
+Another interesting way to attack this problem is to approach it from the point of view of conformal transformations.
 It is well known that under a conformal transformation ST theories of gravity of the type \rf{eq:actionScTn} are mapped into GR minimally coupled to a scalar field \cite{CF-Papers}.
-Can we then use conformal transformations to discover EBT complying theories?
+Can we then use the conformal transformations to find the form of the solution $\mathcal S$?